The Best Apple is

 In the United States for the past 5 decades it has been the Red Delicious apple that out grows and out sells all others.

-The red delicious is the highest produced apple in the United States which would lead a person to conclude that it may also be the most widely consumed apple in the USA as well.
+The red delicious has consistently been the highest produced apple in the United States which would lead a person to conclude that it may also be the most widely consumed apple in the USA as well.
 Best selling?
-Yes it gets that title too but not any longer.
+Yes it received that title too but not any longer.
 The Gala apple has officially replaced the Red Delicious at the top of the pack.

 Looking for the best apple for cleansing your body?
 There is one of those out there as well.
 Detoxing the body was all the rage a few years ago until it was discovered that some of the commercially prepared formulas came with unwanted side effects and were not quite so healthy as they were made out to be.
 Today quite a few people are choosing a safer more natural method of body cleansing.

 Apple pectin is used as a natural detox to remove toxins, drug residue, heavy metal poisons, and other pollutants from the body.
 Eating an apple a day will help to cleanse your system but if you really do want to do the cleanse then here are a few tips to help you out.

 Stay away from store bought pills and instead hike over to your local grocery store to purchase some organic apples for your cleanse.
 If you want a natural cleanse then go natural all the way.

 If you are planning on participating in a natural detox diet to help remove toxins from your body research hints that the tarter the apple the more pectin it contains.

 Logically this would mean that the crispy crunchy sour little apple that we call the Granny Smith would be one of the best apples to consume for a body cleanse.